Martenda/AndroidDDMFinalWork/README.md

 # AndroidDDMFinalWork
-Final Work for the DDM discipline on college.
+Final Assignment for the DDM discipline on college.